taocpp/PEGTL/doc/Embedding.md

 $ sed -i 's/TAOCPP_PEGTL_/MYLIB_PEGTL_/g' $(find -name '[^.]*.[hc]pp')
 ```

-Rhe above command needs to run from the top-level directory of the embedded PEGTL.
+The above command needs to run from the top-level directory of the embedded PEGTL.
 Additionally, `MYLIB_PEGTL_NAMESPACE` needs to be set as explained above;
 alternatively `include/tao/pegtl/config.hpp` can be directly modified.